Rahul1758/Social-media-classifier/README.md

 ## Inspiration
 This project was a part of Internship program.
 It was developed for a Client looking to automate some tasks of Restaurant Referral system.
 The scenario plays out like this:
 > Suppose you run a restaurant and you have a discount offer for customers who come to dine at your restaurant based on their friend's/colleague's recommendation/referral.
-You reach the restaurant and show the profile page of your referrer where restaurant staff will take a screenshot of the page.
+You reach the restaurant and show the profile page of your referrer where restaurant staff will scan the page.
 This is where the following app can be used.
-It processes the screenshot to identify the Social-media platform the customer got the recommendation from.
+It processes the scanned image to identify the Social-media platform the customer got the recommendation from.
 This information can be stored for further use.

 ## Approach
 I'll using **Transfer-Learning** method to train a CNN model using **Inception_v3** pretrained weights and then add custom layers for **Multiclass classification** purpose.